Analysis | What Happens Next in Brexit?

-It’s three years since Britain voted to leave the European Union but the Brexit saga drags on.
-Departure day has been postponed twice and what kind of divorce the U.K. really wants isn’t yet clear.
-Parliament is deadlocked, and has repeatedly rejected the withdrawal agreement negotiated by Prime Minister Theresa May.
-Now May is on her way out and the political turmoil is about to get more intense.
+It’s three years since Britain voted to leave the European Union, but the Brexit saga drags on.
+Departure day has been postponed twice, and what kind of divorce the U.K. really wants isn’t yet clear.
+Parliament is deadlocked, having repeatedly rejected the withdrawal agreement negotiated by Prime Minister Theresa May.
+Now May is on her way out, and the political turmoil is about to get more intense.
 The risk of a messy no-deal split remains real, and companies continue to spend millions preparing for the worst.

 1. Where’s this drama going?

 May is trying one more push to get her unpopular Brexit agreement through Parliament.
-She has promised some tweaks to the deal but it’s uncertain they’ll be enough.
-Anything she offers to one side of the debate will erode support on the other, and her efforts to forge a cross-party agreement have failed.
-May has now promised to set a date for her departure -- but not until she gives her deal one more shot in Parliament in the first week of June.
+She has offered lawmakers some incentives -- including a pledge to let them vote on whether to hold a second referendum if they back her deal -- but it looks set to fail.
+Members of Parliament on all sides of the debate are vowing to reject her latest offer.
+Euroskeptics say it’s not a real-enough break from the EU, while europhiles say the split she proposes will be too damaging.
+May has now promised to set a date for her departure -- but not until she gives her deal this last shot in Parliament in the first week of June.

 2. What’s the endgame?